 The view of the streets from my balcony was great.
 The nearby streets were full of colorful buildings, many with iron balconies and detailed trim.
 The mix of colonial architecture and modern touches gave the neighborhood a fun and inviting feel.
 I could tell right away this was going to be a fun city to explore.

 The only downside?
 Panamanians love to party—which isn’t a bad thing, of course, just not ideal when you’re trying to get some sleep.
-Several clubs and bars—including my hotel’s rooftop bar—kept the area lively well into the early hours.
-The thumping music wasn’t my favorite on nights I stayed in, but if you’re into nightlife, the location couldn’t be better.
+Several clubs and bars kept the area lively well into the early hours—including the rooftop at my own hotel.
+The thumping music made for late nights on the evenings I stayed in, but if you’re into nightlife, the location couldn’t be better.

 After settling in, I wandered through Casco Viejo, exploring its narrow streets and small shops.
 One building really stood out with its ornate blue trim and oversized windows.
 It turned out to be a speakeasy—by day, it was a beauty salon, but at night, a hidden door in the back wall led to a nightclub.